Fall 2017 Clinical Psychology Courses

 ||Directed Readings (3 cr.)*

-+Please note GPS 508 and GPS 520 are being offered on the same day/time.
++Please note GPS 507 and GPS 515 are being offered the same day/time.

-Note: Students may choose the option of writing a major paper or a thesis (GPS 690) after registering for Research Seminar (GPS 689) in the fall semester.
+Note: Students may choose the option to write a major paper or a thesis (GPS 690) after registering for Research Seminar (GPS 689) in the fall semester.

 Students have up to 12 months (fall and spring semesters and the following summer) to complete the major paper.
 A continuation XT fee equivalent to a one-credit charge will be made for each additional semester.
 The purpose of the fee is to cover the costs for supervision, use of the library, maintenance of school records, and to provide an incentive to complete the project in a timely manner.

-Prerequisite: GPS 507.
-GPS 516 must be taken prior to or concurrently with this course.
+Prerequisites: GPS 515 must be taken prior to or concurrently with this course.
 The course is open to degree students only or with permission of the Director.

-Prerequisites: Bachelor's degree and either Research Methods I or undergraduate statistics.
+Prerequisites: Bachelor's degree and an undergraduate statistics course.

 Instructor: Helene Nilsen

-Prerequisite: GPS 515.
-The course is open to degree students only or with permission of the director.
+Prerequisites: Course open to degree students only or by permission of the director.

-+Please note this course is offered at the same day/time as GPS 508 Psychological Assessment II.
+*Please note this course is offered at the same day/time as GPS 507 Psychological Assessment.

-GPS 526 Introduction to Clinical Intervention II (3cr.)
+GPS 525 Introduction to Clinical Intervention I (4cr.)

 Instructor: Naomi Shapiro